Jetlag in China

 This can be eased by eating a good, nutritious meal and perhaps some snacks such as barbecue sticks or what’s among foreigners commonly known as ‘Chinese pizza’ i.e. tujiabing (土家饼).

 As local evening approaches the challenge will be to fall asleep, while inside it might just feel like afternoon.
 Stretching one’s legs, drinking something hot (not coffee) and learning how to play Chinese chess or Majiang (麻将), an extremely popular board game that is played all around the clock, especially in Western China.

 British people arriving in the evening will have an easier time compared to Americans or Canadians but will likely still have trouble sleeping, as evening will feel as afternoon according to their internal biological clock.
 To easier fall asleep, a stroll, tea, Chinese board games and a good book are all viable options until one is finally able to drift away.

 Australians or New Zealanders arriving in China in the morning will generally have a smaller time difference than both British, Canadians and Americans.
 In Australia the time difference goes from 0 (!) hours to 2 hours while for New Zealanders the time difference is 4 hours.

 Arriving in the morning will not be a big problem for people from these destinations, as morning might just feel like a later morning or midday.
 Still, it is never good to compress too many activities into the day of arrival as one will still be a bit dazed from the flight.

-For travelers departing south of the equator, another problem to be considered is the reversal of seasons, i.e. if it’s summer south of the equator then it will be winter north of the equator in China, and vice versa.
+For travelers departing south of the equator, another problem will have to be taken into account.
+That problem is the reversal of seasons, i.e. if it’s summer south of the equator then it will be winter north of the equator.

 If you do cross the equator and the local weather is very different from the place that you departed, give your body time to adapt to the local conditions by not pushing yourself too much for the first couple of days and wear appropriate clothes.